 For homeowners new to buying an HVAC system, there are a variety available from different manufacturers offering a range of prices and efficiency levels.
-It is a good idea to acquaint yourself with the different system types from traditional HVACs that include an outdoor compressor and an indoor air handler, to ductless mini split systems for small areas, to ductless multi-split systems that handle larger areas.
+It is a good idea to acquaint yourself with the different system types from traditional HVACs that include an outdoor compressor and an indoor air handler, to ductless AC mini split systems for small areas, to ductless split system air conditioners that handle larger areas.

 Climate Considerations for Jacksonville HVAC

 Florida’s weather may be inviting but summer temperatures can soar.
 During the winter, while other U.S. cities are experiencing snow, ice, and devastating temperatures, Jacksonville averages around 43 degrees.
 Summer highs average in the low 90-degree range.
 For the most part, the city experiences over 220 days of sunshine and about 50 days of rain.
 Installing an energy efficient HVAC system will help lower your utility costs and keep your home comfortable year-round.

 If you purchase a system with higher than the minimum SEER and HSPF ratings, over time, due to lower energy bills, you will save money while the system pays for itself.
 Additionally, buying an HVAC will increase your property value.
 To help lower the initial cost, tax credits are available as well as area programs offering incentives rebates.